 “My time fishing for Atlantic’s on the St. Mary’s River,” says Steve “a species and body of water both completely new to me, has reinforced the importance of having an expert like Tyler Dunn, with local knowledge, who can deliver you to the right spot and demonstrate the techniques that’ll put you on the path to fishing success”.

-“Though I didn’t hook in my last while,” he continues “I had an unforgettable day on the water and I feel much more confident that I’ll net one of these Silver Bullets on my next visit.”
+“Though I didn’t hook a fish in my last while,” he continues “I had an unforgettable day on the water and I feel much more confident that I’ll net one of these Silver Bullets on my next visit.”

 ONTARIO AND ATLANTIC STOCKING